skyleronken/InsurgentFramework/README.md

 # Insurgent Framework
-A framework for creating modular malware/bots to be used in training environments
+A framework for creating modular malware/bots to be used in training environments.
+Please take a look at the Wiki for usage details and development guidelines.

 <h4>Priorites</h4>
 <ol>